 Dr Chris Bourne is the Head of the NSW Sexually Transmitted Infections Programs Unit; Senior Specialist in Sexual Health Medicine at Sydney Sexual Health Centre, Sydney Hospital; and Conjoint Associate Professor, School of Public Health and Community Medicine, University of New South Wales.
 He has worked in sexual health medicine for more than 20 years in urban, rural and remote settings, and has provided consultancies in many South East Asian countries.
 He has written sexual health care guidelines and conducted training in Australia and Asia.
 He is a member of the NSW Health HIV Implementation Committee and his professional and research interests include the epidemiology of STIs and HIV, and sexual health program and clinical operations especially those targeted to high priority populations.

-Prof. Peter Aggleton – Centre for Social Research in Health
+Professor Peter Aggleton – Centre for Social Research in Health, UNSW Sydney, Australia

 Peter Aggleton works in the Centre for Social Research in Health at UNSW Australia.
 He has a background in sociology, psychology, policy studies, education and international health.
 A UNSW Scientia Professor, he is well known internationally for his analytic work on the social aspects of HIV, sexuality and gender, and sexual and reproductive health and rights.
 Peter is the editor-in-chief of 3 international peer reviewed journals: Culture, Health & Sexuality, Health Education Journal and Sex Education, and an associate editor of the journals AIDS Education and Prevention, Global Public Health and Health Education Research.
 He has worked closely with national, international and UN system agencies for over twenty-five years to strengthen responses to HIV and sexual health.
 Within Arts and Social Sciences at UNSW more generally, he directs a major new strategic initiative on Practical Justice.